seriousme/opifex/deno/README.md

 Opifex is also available on [JSR.io](https://jsr.io/@seriousme/opifex).

-#Platform Native This folder also contains code to run the server using Deno
+# Platform Native
-sockets instead of NodeJS sockets.
-You can modify the import statements in the demo server/client to use these instead.
+This folder also contains code to run the server using Deno sockets instead of NodeJS sockets.
+You can modify the import statements in the demoServer/client to use these instead.